himanshu20792/moviebuddy/Readme.md

 <br>

 ### Motivation
-Clients are frustrated with logging into exclusive recommenders.
-Clients are wary about pre-personalized recommendations.
+Customers are frustrated with logging into exclusive recommenders and are wary about pre-personalized recommendations.
 Our app would be an alternative to these recommenders.
 As mentioned above the MovieBuddy app has three levels of interaction starting from the homepage.
 To reduce the amount of clicks to get to the recommendations.
 The MovieBuddy recommends from a vast array of movies, over 44,000 movies.
-Three client groups are chosen to serve here : spontaneous, casual, and movie buff clients.
+Three market groups are chosen to serve here : spontaneous, casual, and movie buff clients.

 ### General recommendation Systems
 The purpose of recommendation systems is to gather some preference from the client to predict the level of interest a user has in a new item.
 There are three different and distinct systems in existence today.